 Quick answer

-- If the Greenworks Pro battery is flashing a red light, it typically indicates a fault or charging issue.
+- If the Greenworks Pro battery charger is flashing a red light, it typically indicates a fault.
+A solid red light, per Greenworks' official FAQ, means the battery is at the wrong temperature to charge.

 - Check for any debris or damage on the battery terminals and charger contacts.

-- If the battery is cold (below 32°F), allow it to warm up before attempting to charge.
+- If the battery is cold, allow it to warm up before attempting to charge.
+Greenworks specifies a charging temperature range of 43–104°F (6–40°C) for Pro 60V packs (per the Greenworks 60V battery operator's manual).

 Symptoms